kpolsen/feeling-responsive/pages/pages-root-folder/index.md

 # To make internal links, just use a permalink like this
 # url: /getting-started/
 #
+# To style the button in different colors, use no value
+# to use the main color or success, alert or secondary.
+# To change colors see sass/_01_settings_colors.scss
+#
+permalink: /index.html
+#
 # This is a nasty hack to make the navigation highlight
 # this page as active in the topbar navigation
 #